Mother, 1-year-old son killed in Alaska polar bear attack

 Polar bears were listed as a threatened species under the Endangered Species Act in 2008.
 They are also protected under the Marine Mammal Protection Act.
 Both laws prohibit harming the animals without authorization, unless necessary for human safety.

 Polar bears are at the top of the food chain, and see humans as a food source, York said.
-Fatal polar bear encounters usually involve male bears who are hungry all the time, or older bears who are injured or ill and having difficulty getting enough calories, he wrote in a report.
+Fatal polar bear encounters usually involve young bears, usually males, who are hungry all the time, or older bears who are injured or ill and having difficulty getting enough calories.

 “Both of those bear types are more likely to take risks, like we saw here in Wales,” York said.